Property Red Flags to Watch for When Buying a House

 Check the bones, check the approvals, check the systems.
 The buyers who do this work before signing are the ones who don't have regrets six months after moving in.

-A good agent reads a property the way a tracker reads the ground.
-Golden Homes agents attend viewings with buyers and flag what the listing doesn't say, before the deal is done.
+Contact Golden Homes to have an agent walk the viewing with you and flag what the listing doesn't say, before the deal is done.

 Buying a property raises a lot of specific questions.
 Here are the ones our agents hear most often.